trys/trysv4/content/blog/city-life.md

 ## Team size

 Team size could be a factor in the divide between city and rural development.
 Businesses in cities tend to be vast and distributed.
-Employees will usually have a specific role, and will be in a large team of colleagues doing similar or similarly niche roles.
+Employees will usually have a specific role, and will be in a team of colleagues doing similar or similarly niche roles.
 Everyone has their place and sticks to it, to keep the company running efficiently.

-Not only will the field of vision be narrow, but the number of project touch-points will probably be limited.
+Not only will the field of vision be narrow, but the number of project touch-points may well be limited.
 Big companies are like big ships, they aren't all that agile and take time to react to change.
-New sites will come about far less frequently for those in a big company.
+New and varied sites will come about far less frequently for those in a big company, so their experience will be more specific.

 That large team can easily exist in a bubble, much like the bubble that Jake described.
 So it's not a surprise when the question: _"WordPress!
 Who uses that anymore?!"_ gets asked.
 The underlying motive is often _"We haven't used WordPress in years, therefore no-one has used WordPress in years"_.